-3.1 In accordance with customary international law, the Party to this Treaty shall take regulatory or other measures to ensure that development in its territory is consistent with the goals and principles of sustainable development, and other legitimate social, economic, environmental or any other public policy objectives.

-3.2 Except where the rights of a Party to this Treaty are expressly stated as an exception to the obligation of this Treaty, a Party's pursuit of its rights to regulate shall be understood as embodied within a balance of the rights and obligations of Investors and Investments and the Parties, as set out in the Treaty.

-3.3 For greater certainty, non-discriminatory measures taken by a Party to this Treaty to comply with its international obligations under other treaties shall not constitute a breach of this Treaty.
+- 3.1 In accordance with customary international law, the Party to this Treaty shall take regulatory or other measures to ensure that development in its territory is consistent with the goals and principles of sustainable development, and other legitimate social, economic, environmental or any other public policy objectives. - 3.2 Except where the rights of a Party to this Treaty are expressly stated as an exception to the obligation of this Treaty, a Party's pursuit of its rights to regulate shall be understood as embodied within a balance of the rights and obligations of Investors and Investments and the Parties, as set out in the Treaty. - 3.3 For greater certainty, non-discriminatory measures taken by a Party to this Treaty to comply with its international obligations under other treaties shall not constitute a breach of this Treaty.

-Chapter II.
-Obligations of Parties

-Article 4.
-Treatment of Investments
+Chapter II: Obligations of Parties Article 4 Treatment of investments

-4.1 No Party shall subject investments made by investors of the other Party to measures which constitute a violation of customary international law (1) through:
+- 4.1 No Party shall subject investments made by investors of the other Party to measures which constitute a violation of customary international law through: - (i) denial of justice in any judicial or administrative proceedings; or